jayaero/jaya1/README.md

 # jaya1
-Hai , this is my first repo in github.
-Bless me god that I will be good devops engineer in future.
+Hi , this is my work in github.
+Benining